nrfconnect/sdk-nrf/doc/nrf/external_comp/bt_fast_pair.rst

 Implement these guidelines in your application if your product is targeting the locator tag use case.
 To see how to implement `Fast Pair Locator Tag Specific Guidelines`_ , see the :ref:`fast_pair_locator_tag` sample.

-You should declare support for the locator tag use case during the device registration process in the Google Nearby Device console.
+You must declare support for the locator tag use case when registering your device in the Google Nearby Device console.
-To activate the support, populate the **Fast Pair** protocol configuration panel in the following order:
+To enable the support, populate the **Fast Pair** protocol configuration panel in the following order:

 #.
-Select :guilabel:`Locator Tag` option in the **Device Type** list.
+Select the :guilabel:`Locator Tag` option from the **Device Type** list.
 #.
 Set the **Find My Device** feature to **true**.

 .. note::